vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

    ![Network list after configuration](img/tko-on-vsphere-nsxt/alb38.png)

-> **Note** For single VIP network architecture, Don't configure sfo01-w01-vds01-tkgworkloadvip network. sfo01-w01-vds01-tkgclustervip segment be used for control plane and data network of TKG workload cluster.
+> **Note** For single VIP network architecture, do not configure the `sfo01-w01-vds01-tkgworkloadvip` network.
+The `sfo01-w01-vds01-tkgclustervip` segment is used for control plane and data network of TKG workload cluster.

 3. Once the networks are configured, set the default routes for the networks by navigating to **Infrastructure** > **Cloud Resources** > **Routing**.